Cacti/plugin_thold/README.md

 --- 1.0.4 ---
 * feature: First attempt of thresholding by data collector.
 Note that if you are using the thold daemon, you will need to run on each data collector.
 * feature: Report Thold Daemon Runtime with Millisecond precision.
+* feature: Prepare for new Cacti 1.2 feature for storing RRDfiles on remote storage
 * issue: Speed thold processing by reducing queries and string manipulation
 * issue: Fully convert the thold daemon to Cacti 1.x.
 Old converted thold daemon was generating MySQL 2006 errors due to a feature in PDO